LUIS Privacy Notice

 1. Who we are

-LI Ltd is working collaboratively with industry and Government to develop a world-leading multi-species livestock information service for cattle, sheep, pigs, goats, and deer.
+LI is working collaboratively with industry and Government to develop a world-leading multi-species livestock information service for cattle, sheep, pigs, goats, and deer.
 In time, the Livestock Information Service aims to become an important national tool that enables industry and government to:

-• Better control chronic endemic livestock diseases
+• Better control chronic endemic livestock diseases.

 • Terminate exotic disease outbreaks quickly and effectively.